rico0-dotcom/breach-ai-flood-scenarios/README.md

 This showed me that learning pairwise relationships was **not equivalent to learning a coherent higher-order joint distribution**.

-That result motivated a different formulation in which the probability of the next breach depends on the **whole event history**, rather than only on the current breach.
+That result motivated a different formulation in which the probability of the next breach depends on the **whole event history**, instead only on the current breach.

 The proposed higher-order architecture is documented in: